 Once fuelled, clean, warm and stretched, turn your attention to your bike.
 At the very least give it an all-over rinse to clean off the worst of the muck and salt and then run your chain through a rag and re-lube.
 If you want to give your ride a more thorough clean here are 7 quick and easy ways to clean your bike.

 5. Be sensible

-Yes, there is a perverse pleasure and deep virtuous glow to be had from battling against the elements but sometimes discretion is the better part of valour.
+Yes, there is a perverse pleasure and deep virtuous glow to be had from battling against the elements, but sometimes discretion is the better part of valour.
 Try to think from a driver’s perspective and, if they’re struggling to see or stay on the road, they’ll struggle to see or avoid you.

 Also, skinny slicks and icy roads can be a lethal combination so keep an eye on the thermometer and beware.
 If in doubt, err on the side of caution and hit the turbo or the gym.